Bettona

 Bettona (Latin: Vettona) is an ancient town and comune of Italy, in the province of Perugia in central Umbria at the northern edge of the Colli Martani range.
 It is 5 km (3 mi) E of Torgiano and 12 km (7 mi) SW of Assisi.

-Passaggio, Colle and Cerreto are frazioni of the comune.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
+Passaggio, Colle, and Cerreto are frazioni of the comune.

 History

-The town is of Etruscan origin; its people are first referred to in Pliny, NH III.114 (Vettonenses), then in other ancient authors and inscriptions.
+The town is of Etruscan origin; its people are first referred to in Pliny, NH III.114 (Vettonenses).
+After that its people are mentioned in inscriptions and works by ancient authors.

 Vettona was once the seat of a bishopric.
-While legend associates two other bishops with the see, the only historically documented one is Gaudentius, who took part in a synod at Rome called by Pope Hilarius in 465.
+While legend associates two other bishops with the see, the only historically-documented bishop was named Gaudentius, who took part in a synod at Rome called by Pope Hilarius in 465.
+The synod was held in the Basilica of Santa Maria Maggiore and the record of that synod is the oldest surviving record of a Roman synod.

 Under the Latin name Bettonium the bishopric is listed by the Catholic Church as a titular see.

 Main sights

 Bettona still retains a complete circuit of medieval walls incorporating portions of the original Etruscan walls.
-The town was sacked in 1352 and very little remains save the churches that have since been completely updated.
-The town was ordered rebuilt by Cardinal Albornoz who built a small rocca where the Church of San Crispolto stands.
+The town was sacked in 1352 and very little remains following that, save the churches that have since been completely updated.
+The town was ordered rebuilt by Cardinal Albornoz, who built a small rocca where the Church of San Crispolto stands.
 The remains of a draw bridge can be found in a piazza now used for parking near the town's rear gate, Porta Romana.

-The Pinacoteca Comunale in the Palazzetto del Podestà (1371) has a painting by Perugino, the Madonna of Mercy, as well as other works by Jacopo Siculo, Dono Doni, Fiorenzo di Lorenzo and Della Robbia.
+The Pinacoteca Comunale in the Palazzetto del Podestà (1371) has a painting by Perugino, the Madonna of Mercy, as well as other works by Jacopo Siculo, Dono Doni, Fiorenzo di Lorenzo, and Della Robbia.

-Santa Maria Maggiore church, situated in the historical centre, is the main church of the Comune.
+Santa Maria Maggiore church, situated in the historical centre, is the main church of the comune.
 A Gothic chapel located near the nave entrance and dedicated to Saint Rita, is the only remaining part of the original church.
 The main altar is in the shape of domed temple, by Cruciano Egiduzio.
 The apse was frescoed in 1939 by the futurist painter Gerardo Dottori.

-The church of San Crispolto was erected by monks to preserve the body of the patron saint (8th century).
+The church of San Crispolto was erected by monks to preserve the body of the patron saint (eighth century).
 The current façade is by Antonio Stefanucci.

-In the “Oratorio of St. Andrea” is a series of paintings from the school of Giotto, dated 1394, which show the Passion of Christ rediscovered during a 1980s restoration.
-There is also a beautiful carved wooden ceiling and baroque altar.
+In the “Oratorio of St. Andrea” is a series of paintings from the school of Giotto, dated 1394, which show the Passion of Christ.
+The paintings were rediscovered during a 1980s restoration.
+A beautiful carved wooden ceiling and baroque altar also are features of the church.